probcomp/Gen.jl/docs/src/how_to/custom_incremental_computation.md

-# How to customize incremental computation
+# How to Customize Incremental Computation

 Iterative inference techniques like Markov chain Monte Carlo involve repeatedly updating the execution traces of generative models.
 In some cases, the output of a deterministic computation within the model can be incrementally computed during each of these updates, instead of being computed from scratch.